Brief Statement of Teaching Philosophy

 I am not currently teaching any formal courses (my next course is scheduled for Spring 2018; see below).
 I will however teach/advise undergraduate research students for independent study credits in Fall 2017 (see Research and Lab pages for more information).

-I will be joining the Cornell University faculty in Fall 2017.
+I joined the Cornell University faculty in Fall 2017.
 My graduate level teaching will focus largely on research methodology in the social and behavioral sciences with particular focus on the fields of Communication and Psychology.
 My undergraduate level teaching will be a mix of lecture courses on persuasion and social influence and smaller “deep-dive” seminars on topics such as stereotyping and implicit bias.
 My *tentative* teaching schedule for the next three years is outlined below.

 Fall 2017: None

-Spring 2018: Persuasion and Social Influence (Undergrad; co-taught with Jonathon Schuldt)
+Spring 2018: Persuasion and Social Influence (Undergrad)

 Fall 2018: Quantitative Research Methods (Grad)